The slight tang from the goat's milk give this Cherry & Walnut Ice Cream a delicious unique flavor

-Things I’ve learned about the art of making homemade ice cream:
+Things we've learned about the art of making homemade ice cream:

 .- When making ice cream, time is of the essence.
 How fast you can work will basically determine whether you end up with a soft, creamy consistency or a soupy mess.